-Unlike some towns, Boley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Boley are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Boley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Boley is a town of service providers, construction workers and builders and managers.
 There are especially a lot of people living in Boley who work in healthcare suport services (20.00%), food service (11.67%) and management occupations (10.83%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.86% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Boley is worth considering.

 For a small town, Boley has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Boley exists, and local transit is helping to meet that need.